Karri-Tirumala-Venkatesh/Design-and-Analysis-of-Algorithms/README.md

 6. Radix sort on variable size integers<br>
 7. Bubble Sort in an Array<br>
 8. Insertion Sort in an Array<br>
-9. Selection Sort in an Array
+9. Selection Sort in an Array<br>
+10. Prims Algorithm to find the cost of the Minimum Spanning Tree<br>
+11. Kruskals Algorithm to find the cost of the Minimum Spanning Tree<br>
+12. Job Scheduling - Greedy Algorithm<br>
+13. Knapsack Problem - Greedy Algorithm<br>
+14. Activity Selection Problem - Greedy Algorithm<br>
+15. Min Max Problem - Divide and Conquer